slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"In the beginner’s mind there are many possibilities, in the expert’s mind there are few."
 -- Shunryu Suzuki*

-> *"One can have no smaller or greater mastery then mastery of oneself."
--- Leonardo Da Vinci*

-> *"Order and simplification are the first steps towards mastery of a subject."
--- Thomas Mann*

-> *"The price of greatness is responsibility."
--- Winston Churchill*

 > *"The pursuit of excellence comes at a price.
 The biggest cost is solitude.
 Collectivist societies struggle with excellence because the price of solitude is hard for most to accept."
 -- kunalb11@x*

-> *"The young man knows the rules, the old man knows the exceptions."
--- Charlie Munger*